-For example, on February 6, 2014, Hewlett-Packard Company filed a lawsuit against us in the U.S. District Court for the Northern District of California that alleges that some of our services infringe the claims of eight of Hewlett-Packard's patents.
-Hewlett-Packard is seeking unspecified damages and an injunction.
-We intend to vigorously defend this lawsuit.
-This litigation is still in its early stages and the final outcome, including our liability, if any, with respect to Hewlett-Packard's claims, is uncertain.
-If an unfavorable outcome were to occur in this litigation, the impact could be material to our business, financial condition, or results of operations, depending on the specific circumstances of the outcome.
+On September 23, 2014, BMC Software, Inc. filed a lawsuit against us in the U.S. District Court for the Eastern District of Texas that alleges that some of our services willfully infringe the claims of seven of BMC's patents.
+BMC is seeking unspecified damages and an injunction.
+A motion to dismiss is currently pending.
+BMC served infringement contentions on January 6, 2015.
+We served invalidity contentions on March 3, 2015.
+A claim construction hearing is scheduled for July 10, 2015.
+The trial is currently scheduled to begin on March 14, 2016.

+We intend to vigorously defend these lawsuits.
+These litigation matters are still in their early stages and the final outcome, including our liability, if any, with respect to the claims in the lawsuits, is uncertain.
+If an unfavorable outcome were to occur in either litigation, the impact could be material to our business, financial condition, cash flow or results of operations, depending on the specific circumstances of the outcome.